Decentralized Ranking Aggregation via Gossip: Convergence and Robustness: Introduction

 \section{Introduction}

 \textit{Ranking aggregation} aims to summarize several rankings relating to a common set of alternatives, obtained from different sources, into a single representative or \textit{median} ranking.
-This problem, also known as \textit{consensus ranking} has its origin in social choice theory \cite{borda1781m, condorcet1785essai, Copeland1951, Kemeny59} and voting systems \cite{brandt2012computational} and find applicapplications in a wide range of fields, including meta-search engines \cite{dwork2001rank, renda2003web, fagin2003efficient}, bioinformatics \cite{kolde2012robust}, information retrieval \cite{farah2007outranking}, crowdsourcing platforms \cite{chatterjee2018weighted, caragiannis2019optimizing}, and recommender systems \cite{baltrunas2010group}.
+This problem, also known as \textit{consensus ranking} has its origin in social choice theory \cite{borda1781m, condorcet1785essai, Copeland1951, Kemeny59} and voting systems \cite{brandt2012computational}.
+More recently, rank aggregation has emerged as a core primitive in machine learning.
+In learning to rank \cite{liu_learning_2009}, the goal is to train models from ranked supervision signals arising from multiple annotators or queries, aggregating those signals consistently is a rank aggregation problem.
+In preference learning \cite{furnkranz_preference_2011}, models learn utility functions from pairwise comparisons, and consolidating preferences across distributed data sources requires principled aggregation.
+Most prominently, Reinforcement Learning from Human Feedback \cite{christiano_deep_2017, ziegler_fine-tuning_2020}, especially in Natural Language Processing tasks, relies on aggregating ranked preferences from multiple human annotators to shape reward models, yet standard pipelines collapse this aggregation into a single centralized step, ignoring the social choice structure of the problem and its vulnerabilities \cite{siththaranjan_distributional_2024, himmi-etal-2024-towards}.
+Other applications include crowdsourcing platforms \cite{chatterjee2018weighted, caragiannis2019optimizing}, and recommender systems \cite{baltrunas2010group}.
 A wide variety of aggregation methods has been developed for the centralized setting, where computation is performed by a single processing unit \cite{akritidis2023flagr}.
 While the theoretical and empirical properties of centralized rank aggregation methods are now well established \cite{korba2017learning, dwork2001rank}, \textit{decentralized} ranking aggregation has received much less attention in the literature.
-Existing work has mainly focused on federated configurations, which are inherently centralized: they require a single trusted entity to collect and process all individual preferences \cite{sima2024federated}, introducing a single point of failure and communication bottlenecks.
-In this paper, we consider a fully decentralized framework in which voters are distributed across a communication network, have limited computing resources, and can only communicate with their immediate neighbors, with no access to a central server \cite{boyd2006randomized}.
-This model is standard in \textit{e.g.}, peer-to-peer systems \cite{badis2021p2pcf}, wireless sensor networks \cite{shah2009gossip}, and IoT networks \cite{shah2009gossip}.
-Our goal is to study how a network of autonomous agents, each with its own preference ranking, can reach a consensus ranking without a central authority.